Setup guide

 The Action ran but nothing appeared in my dashboard.

-Verify the MERGEMETER_SECRET value in GitHub Secrets matches exactly what the dashboard displayed.
+Verify the MERGEMETER_SECRET value in your GitHub organization secrets matches exactly what the dashboard displayed.
 Secrets are case-sensitive and must not include trailing whitespace.

 The workflow didn't trigger at all.